SamKnows/frontend-tech-test-2/README.md

 It's an okay function, but it could be a lot cleaner, and a lot shorter: this function is written using only ES3, and because we don't support old versions of Internet Explorer and we use Babel, you can use ES5 and ES2016 if you want.

+*Note*: Please do not use `Array.prototype.flat()` introduced in ES2019, the goal is to see you're way of doing it.

 ##### We're looking for:
 - It should work.
 Other than that, there isn't really a wrong answer.
 Just curious